-Branch Basics Headquarters recently expanded into a larger office space in our building on West 6th Street in Austin.
+A few years ago Branch Basics Headquarters expanded into a larger office space in Austin, Texas.
 Although the previous tenant did a great job cleaning the office for us, we asked our whole team to join us for a proper “deep cleaning” before we moved any of our desks or inventory into the space.
-We decided to do the deep cleaning because we know that our indoor air quality is important, especially in a place where our team spends 8+ hours each day!
+We decided to do the deep cleaning for a hands on experience for our team and because we know that our indoor air quality is important, especially in an office or home where we spend our time each day!

 You may not realize it, but the average indoor air quality in a home is actually more toxic than the outside air, which has been directly linked to the increase in degenerative disease.
 This deep cleaning method provides an immediate reduction of pollution in your home or office and can dramatically improve your home’s indoor air quality.